mdrakiburrahman/arcdata-/README.md

 ### Reduced image size will lead to more deployment resiliency

-Our images each take up about **2.5 GB**, which adds up across the control plane.
+Our images each take up about **2.5 GB _each_**, which adds up across the control plane.
 Depending on the ingress speed, pulling the images might be tough for smaller clusters.
 E.g. my underlying Ubuntu host got a handful of `imagePull` failures because of download throttling from ISP:

 ```text
 Events: